What to do if you don’t feel good enough for other people?

 “I think I am not good enough?
 Why would someone ever talk to me?”

 Do you ever feel like that?
-Probably high school was NOT a fun time, maybe you had a few friends you were outcasts with.
+Probably high school was not a fun time.
+Maybe you had a few friends you were outcasts with.
 Of course dating wasn’t an option.
 Now a few years later, you have even fewer friends.
-You don’t really socialize, except a bit at work or during online gaming.
+You don’t socialize, except a bit at work or during online gaming.